Mississippi Department of Wildlife, Fisheries, and Parks

 1505 Eastover Drive, Jackson, MS, 39211

 JACKSON - With the official start of summer, white-tailed deer fawns begin to appear in Mississippi.
 The Mississippi Department of Wildlife, Fisheries, and Parks (MDWFP) wants to remind people to LEAVE FAWNS ALONE.
-Many Mississippians will be lucky enough to come across a newborn fawn this summer.
+Many Mississippians will come across a newborn fawn this summer.
 However, well-meaning people think the fawn has been abandoned or is sick, and want to take the fawn home to care for it.
 "We tell people the same thing every year - please LEAVE FAWNS ALONE," said MDWFP Deer Program Leader Lann Wilf.

 Mississippi law prohibits the capture, possession, or caging of any wild animal including white-tail fawns.